Frequently Asked Questions

 Yes.
 If, after making an investment, a fleet applies for and receives a rebate, the full investment amount, including the amount later rebated, is eligible for AFV credit.
 DOE treats rebates differently than grants or other funding awards because at the time an investment is made, there usually is no guarantee that the fleet will receive a rebate.

-A light-duty vehicle is an AFV if it is a dedicated vehicle or is a dual fueled vehicle by virtue of meeting NHTSA's minimum driving range criteria for dual fueled automobiles.
-NHTSA's requirement that a vehicle have a minimum driving range of 200 miles to be considered a dual fueled automobile does not apply to battery electric vehicles (e.g., the Nissan LEAF) or to plug-in hybrid electric vehicles with a conventional petroleum engine, but rather only applies to vehicles that are capable of operating on alternative fuel other than electricity (e.g., ethanol blends, CNG).
+A light-duty vehicle is an AFV if it is a dedicated vehicle or is a dual-fueled vehicle by virtue of meeting NHTSA's minimum driving range criteria for dual-fueled automobiles.
+NHTSA's requirement that a vehicle have a minimum driving range of 200 miles to be considered a dual-fueled automobile does not apply to battery electric vehicles (e.g., the Nissan LEAF) or to plug-in hybrid electric vehicles with a conventional petroleum engine, but rather only applies to vehicles that are capable of operating on alternative fuel other than electricity or compressed natural gas (e.g., E85, liquefied petroleum gas).
 The Nissan LEAF is an AFV by virtue of the fact that it is a dedicated vehicle—it operates solely on alternative fuel (i.e., electricity).
-NHTSA specifies that for a PHEV to be a dual fueled electric automobile (and hence an AFV under DOE's Program), it must be able to complete the EPA urban and highway test cycles on electricity alone.
-The Chevrolet Volt met these NHTSA criteria and thus is one example of a PHEV that is a dual fueled vehicle and, hence, an AFV.
+NHTSA specifies that for a PHEV to be a dual-fueled electric automobile (and hence an AFV under DOE's Program), it must be able to complete the EPA urban and highway test cycles on electricity alone.
+The Chevrolet Volt and Toyota Prius Prime met these NHTSA criteria for recent model years and thus are each an example of a PHEV that is a dual-fueled vehicle and, hence, an AFV.

 No. To be eligible for AFV credit under the new rule, an acquired medium- or heavy-duty vehicle must have an electric drivetrain.
 Even though DOE excludes hydraulic hybrid and electric bucket system technologies from AFV credit under the Section 133 rule, medium- and heavy-duty vehicles with these technologies may be used to demonstrate petroleum fuel use reductions under the Program's Alternative Compliance option.